-- Children can earn green cards at lunchtimes for good behaviour, this includes good behaviour in the dining room as well as out on the playground. - ullet When children have collected 8 green cards , they exchange these for a prize from the prize box , this is kept in the - If children are misbehave over lunchtime ,they are given a warning .
+- Children can earn green cards at lunchtimes for good behaviour, this includes good behaviour in the dining room as well as out on the playground, good behaviour is linked to the articles and convention of rights of a child. - When children have collected 8 green cards, they exchange these for a prize from the prize box, which is kept in the office. - If children misbehave over lunchtime, they are given a warning.
 If they don't respond to this warning they are given a red card.
-These red cards are recorded , the MDS who has issued must inform the class teacher and a member of the SMT.
-The child is removed from the playground and the incident is investigated . - 3 red cards in one half term leads to a week away from the playground . - 3.4 The school has a code of conduct, the children agree to this by signing the Home school agreement at the start of each year.
-Every child in the school knows the standard of behaviour that we expect in our school.
-If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class.
+These red cards are recorded, the MDS who has issued must inform the

-- 3.5 The school does not tolerate bullying of any kind.
+- class teacher and a member of the SMT.
+The child is removed from the playground and the incident is investigated.
+If a child deliberately hurts someone they will be issued a red card. - Children who have repeated Red cards will require additional support to manage their behaviour .
+This will be considered , working with parents and carers to agree the appropriate bespoke reward and sanction system. - 3.4 The school has a code of conduct, .Every child in the school knows the standard of behaviour that we expect in our school.
+If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class. - 3.5 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear of any kind from others. - 3.5a The children are taught explicitly what they should do to prevent bullying.
 The HIGH 5 approach is displayed clearly around school and is referred to in assemblies.
-1- Ignore 2- Talk friendly 3- Walk away 4-Talk firmly 5- Report .
+1- Ignore 2- Talk friendly 3- Walk away 4- Talk firmly 5- Report.
 All staff are aware of this approach and the children are encouraged to use it when solving problems. - 3.6 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in the document Guidance of the Use of Force and Physical Intervention 2014.
 Teachers in our school do not use any kind of physical force as punishment.
-They will only intervene physically to restrain children in order to prevent injury to a child, or if a child is in danger of hurting him/herself.
+They will only intervene physically to restrain children in order to prevent injury to a child, or if a child is in danger of hurting themselves.
 The restraining actions that we take are in line with government guidelines on the restraint of children.
 All teachers receive Team Teach training every 3 years.